Local Advocacy Organizations

 League of American Bicyclists (LAB) is a non-profit membership organization which promotes cycling for fun, fitness and transportation through advocacy and education.
 A §501(c)(3) nonprofit, the League is one of the largest membership organizations of cyclists in the United States

-Bikes Belong is sponsored by the U.S. bicycle industry with the goal of putting more people on bicycles more often.
+People for Bikes is sponsored by the U.S. bicycle industry with the goal of putting more people on bicycles more often.
 We have nearly 400 members—bicycle suppliers and retailers combining resources to improve bicycling in America.
 Based in Boulder, Colorado, we have 38 professional staff (including the Safe Routes to School National Partnership team), 20 volunteer directors, and a $7.5 million annual operating budget.

 End of Page